Checho019/dsl-api-generator/README.md

 General Approach:
 ```
 DEFINE User AS ENTITY {
+    user_id AS INTEGER,
     name AS STRING,
     age AS INTEGER,
 }

+DEFINE Pet AS ENTITY {
+    pet_id AS INTEGER,
+    name AS STRING,
+    animal AS STRING,
+}

+DEFINE RELATIONSHIP User TO Pet IS ONE_TO_MANY

 DEFINE VALIDATIONS FOR User {
+    user_id IS ID,
     name IS NOT NULL,
     age IS GREATER_THAN 15
 }

+DEFINE VALIDATIONS FOR Pet {
+    pet_id IS ID,
+    name IS NOT NULL,
+    animal IS NOT NULL
+}

 DEFINE CONTROLLER FOR User {
     PATH: "/users",
     METHODS: [GET, POST, PUT, DELETE]
+}

+DEFINE CONTROLLER FOR Pet {
+    PATH: "/pets",
+    METHODS: [GET, POST, DELETE]
 }

 DEFINE UserDTO AS DTO WITH User {